 Like the nicer things

 Let’s face it.
 As we get older and have a little more stability in our lives, we grow accustomed to certain standards.
 I don’t have any problems admitting the fact that I like nicer things.
-It might nicer accommodations, airline seats, or even food.
-I know i really enjoy eating street food more than anything but I also know that I like to eat a great meal especially if I have an opportunity to eat a renowned restaurant.
+It might be nicer accommodations, airline seats, or even food.
+I know I really enjoy eating street food more than anything but I also know that I like to eat a great meal especially if I have an opportunity to eat a renowned restaurant.

 Liking nicer things isn’t a crime.
 Being able to afford nicer things is a byproduct of hard work.
 When we’re over 30, we’ve more than likely been working at a company for a bit, put in our time, and climbed the corporate ladder to some extent.
 With that comes success and the ability to like nice things.
 I don’t think there’s anything apologize for here.
 You’ve worked hard.
 Enjoy it in any way you want.

 Traveling at any age is great.
 But let’s not think that since we’re not in our 20s anymore that we can’t enjoy it as much.
 In many ways, 30 is just the starting point of better trips with even better trips to come.
 We have more disposable income, more appreciation for travel, and have more knowledge of how things work.
 Sure, we may not have as much energy or be able to party and drink like we were in college, but that doesn’t mean can’t have fun.
 We just have fun differently and more responsibly now.